-Around eight weeks after sowing, pull the clumps of Spring Onions From the ground, shake off the dirt and separate the onions.
+Around 6-8 weeks after sowing, pull the clumps of Spring Onions From the ground, shake off the dirt and separate the onions.

 I have a couple of favourites.
 White Lisbon is the most traditional and popular variety to grow, with long white stems and bright green tops and silvery white skin, the Lisbon is a perfect, easy to grow salad onion.
 It has a delicious, mild onion flavour when young and takes on a slightly pungent taste as it matures.